Hurricane Florence downgraded to Cat 1, lashes North Carolina coast

 "Don't relax, don't get complacent.
 Stay on guard.
 This is a powerful storm that can kill.
 Today the threat becomes a reality," Cooper said.

-The core of the storm is about 60 miles east-southeast of Wilmington, North Carolina about 50 miles south of Morehead, City, North Carolina, the NHC said.
+Hurricane-force winds extended 80 miles from its center, and tropical-storm-force winds up to 195 miles.

-Florence is moving northwest at 5 mph with maximum sustained winds of 90 mph, the update said.
+Florence is moving toward the west-northwest near 6 mph with maximum sustained winds of 90 mph, the update said.

 "On the forecast track, the center of Florence will approach the coasts of North and South Carolina later tonight, then move near or over the coast of southern North Carolina and northeastern South Carolina in the hurricane warning area on Friday," the update said.
 "A slow motion across portions of eastern and central South Carolina is forecast Friday night through Saturday night."